PyFunceble/domain2idna/README.md

     "bittréẋ.com", "bịllogram.com", "coinbȧse.com", "cryptopiạ.com", "cṙyptopia.com"
 ]

-# We activate the automatical reset of string formating
+# We activate the automatical reset of string formatting
 initiate(True)

 # The following return the result of the whole loop.